bornytm/knowlo-library/README.md

 ### Develop as Mobile app (via cordova)
-Instructions to follow - additional instillation steps required.
+Additional installation steps required (details to follow - check out quasar [mobile docs](https://quasar.dev/quasar-cli/developing-mobile-apps))

+Once installed, develop on android with `npm run m`

 ### Develop as Desktop app (via electron)
-Instructions to follow - additional instillation steps required.
+Instructions to follow - additional installation steps required.

 # Build
 Instructions to follow.
 Varies by platform.

+# Deploy
+Currently, pushing to the master branch automatically builds the app on heroku.

 # Contributing
-Knowlo is an open source project, collaboration is welcomed.
+Knowlo is an open source project, collaboration is welcomed- contribution guidelines are under development.
+For now, reach out to @bornytm.